 “A very belonging kind of place”: Community-Engaged Research with Schools in Support of Newcomer Migrant Students

-This was a project sponsored by the Ginsberg Center’s Community Engagement Grant.
-The 2022 class was awarded the University of Michigan’s Provost’s Teaching Innovation Prize.
+This project was initially supported by the Ginsberg Center’s Community Engagement Grant, and is sustained through Marsal School of Education’s Educational Studies program.
+The 2021 class was awarded the University of Michigan’s Provost’s Teaching Innovation Prize.

 Access the 2020 report, co-authored by Michelle J. Bellino, Saraí Blanco Martinez, Claire Boeck, Scott J. Bridges, Erin R. Elliot, P. Alexander Miles, Katelyn M. Morman, Matt F. Park, Bernardette J. Pinetta, Tasneem Pota, Darrius D. Robinson, Angela M. Schöpke-Gonzalez, & Melody Wilson.